 3. Get the tools and resources your virtual office space needs

-There are many different tools and resources essential for virtual offices, such as a virtual phone system for voice and video calls.
+Many different tools and resources are essential for virtual offices, such as a virtual phone system for voice and video calls.
 These tools — most often Software as a Service (SaaS) platforms help you work and manage projects in one central location just as you would in an actual office space.

 For example, a virtual phone system like RingCentral can provide you with one main phone number, toll-free numbers, call center services, call forwarding, and conference calling services.